thedjinn/blueair-py/README.rst

 Compatibility
 -------------

-This package is inteded to be used with Python 3.7 or newer.
+This package is intended to be used with Python 3.7 or newer.
 It has been annotated with type extensions and supports PEP 561 typed packages.

 Disclaimer
 ----------